-The Swiss Life product strategy is explained in the chapter on Sustainability in Insurance and Advisory.
-In view of its varied positioning in the relevant markets, Swiss Life uses a multi-divisional approach.
-Swiss Life also reports on strategic focus areas and investments by individual divisions as part of its segment reporting.
+The Swiss Life product strategy is explained in the chapter on "Sustainability in the insurance business and advice".
+In view of its varied positioning in the relevant markets, Swiss Life adopts a multi-divisional approach.
+In its segment reporting, the company also provides insights into business performance and describes the strategic focus areas of the individual divisions.